vacp2p/awesome-secure-messaging/README.md

 - [Anonymous Communications slides at CCC](https://events.ccc.de/congress/2004/fahrplan/files/355-anonymous-communication-slides.pdf) - another overview of anonymous communication systems by George Danezis

+- [What is a Remailer?](https://crypto.is/blog/what_is_a_remailer) - anonyomus remailers tutorial building up from basics

 ## Censorship Resistance

 - [Pluggable Transport](https://www.pluggabletransports.info/) - specification initiative to allow applications being used as transports to make network traffic harder to distinguish and block, origins in Tor